Now that the annual Cannes Film Festival has come to a close, it's time to review the very best part: the red carpet beauty. Oui, oui!

 This might be the first Rosie Huntington-Whiteley pic I've liked in a very long time.
 She looks less wooden here than usual, and I feel like those wild earrings help a lot to switch up her usual straight-hair, neutral-makeup look.
 I think she might be over-accessorizing with the necklace, but I guess that's understandable when you get to wear millions of dollars in jewels.

 Salma went very casual on this red carpet, wearing her hair the loosest and most naturally curly I've ever seen it.
 The woman looks good.
 She's 47, so whatever she's doing, it works.
 I like that she had a little fun with her makeup and did an orchid pink lipstick with some thick black liner on the top lids.

-Really gorgeous; even more gorgeous than Monica looked at the Met Ball.
+Really gorgeous; even more gorgeous than Monica looked at the Met Gala.
 She has the coolest heart-shaped widow's peak, no?
 I love that her hair is dressed up by that and then thrown back over her shoulders.
 Makeup is very minimal, save for the groomed brows, a bit of eyelid shading and the straight-up lashes.

 Had to include this adorable shot of Chloë Moretz, who's wearing her hair all beachy underneath a cool brimmed hat.
 I'm into her brows and lip colour; very nice!

 Well, Naomi is just on the wrong side of dewy here.
 If it wasn't for all the shine, I'd be into this—I love her side ponytail, the little quiff at the front and her blush and lashes.

 Uma Thurman did her usual red carpet look of neutral makeup paired with textured hair.
 And I'm not sure about the hair.
 It's a bit messy, right?
 And what is that thing in it—the elastic?

 I have no strong feelings about Mia Wasikowska here; she looks pretty good!
 The woman has lovely skin.